jimsalterjrs/sanoid/README.md

         yearly = 0
         autosnap = yes
         autoprune = yes

+[template_ignore]
+        autoprune = no
+        autosnap = no
+        monitor = no
 ```

-Which would be enough to tell sanoid to take and keep 36 hourly snapshots, 30 dailies, 3 monthlies, and no yearlies for all datasets under data/images (but not data/images itself, since process_children_only is set).
-Except in the case of data/images/win7, which follows the same template (since it's a child of data/images) but only keeps 4 hourlies for whatever reason.
+This would be enough to tell sanoid to take and keep 36 hourly snapshots, 30 dailies, 3 monthlies, and no yearlies for all datasets under data/images (but not data/images itself, since process_children_only is set).
+Except in the case of data/images/win7, which follows the same template (since it's a child of data/images) but only keeps 4-hourlies for whatever reason.

 For more full details on sanoid.conf settings see [Wiki page](https://github.com/jimsalterjrs/sanoid/wiki/Sanoid#options).